Music Library

 For song collections like Albums, Artists, Genres, or Composers, the options menu includes the following actions.

-• Add to playlist: Includes songs from this collection in a playlist, with the option to create a new playlist.
+• Add to Playlist — includes songs from this collection in a playlist, with the option to create a new one.

-• Edit image: Allows you to change the album cover for the song collection.
+• Edit Image — change the album cover for the song collection.

-• Delete from music library: Removes the song collection from your music library.
-However, this action does not delete the actual files from storage.
-If automatic sync is enabled and the files exist on remote storage, they will reappear in your library after a sync operation.
+• Delete from Music Library — removes the song collection from your music library.
+This action does not delete the actual files from storage.
+If automatic sync is enabled and the files exist on remote storage, they’ll reappear in your library after a sync operation.

 Selection Mode

-You can activate selection mode using the More Actions button in the top right corner.
-In this mode, you can select multiple tracks and perform various actions.
+You can activate selection mode using the More Actions button in the top-right corner.
+In this mode, you can select multiple tracks at once and perform batch actions — add to playlist, mark as favorite, delete from library, download, and more.

 Album Detail